-Originally commissioned to tour the North West of England in 2012, Mobile Republic is heading to Northern Ireland this Autumn for CultureTECH, a digital technology, media, music and arts festival that forms a major part of Derry-Londonderry’s yearlong City of Culture celebrations.
+Originally commissioned to tour the North West of England in 2012, Mobile Republic headed to Northern Ireland in the Autumn of 2013 for CultureTECH, a digital technology, media, music and arts festival that formed a major part of Derry-Londonderry’s yearlong City of Culture celebrations.

 The classic touring caravan is a symbol of the traditional British summer holiday, but these caravans are not what they seem.
 Beneath their innocent exteriors the five caravans have been radically remodelled and re-imagined by artists, architects and activists.

-Allowing you to create and taste-test your own unique spice combination, The Centre for Genomic Gastronomy’s ‘Planetary Sculpture Spice Mix Super Computer’ also features, while Julian Oliver’s Border Bumping caravan will map telecoms infrastructure to change the way Derry men and women understand where they are.
+Allowing you to create and taste-test your own unique spice combination, The Centre for Genomic Gastronomy’s ‘Planetary Sculpture Spice Mix Super Computer’ also featured, while Julian Oliver’s Border Bumping caravan mapped telecoms infrastructure to change the way Derry men and women understood where they are.

-All of this activity will be broadcast online from a media hub caravan created by artists and technologists Hellicar and Lewis.
+All of this activity was broadcast online from a media hub caravan created by artists and technologists Hellicar and Lewis.

 Mobile Republic is commissioned by AND and funded by Arts Council England, London 2012 Festival and Legacy Trust UK.